asanetargoss/HardcoreAlchemy/README.md

 ## Dependencies

-**NOTE: There is currently an issue with Spice of Life/AppleCore causing crashes in the development build.
-For now, please disable those mods and comment out code that references it.
-I am working on creating a custom build that should resolve the issue.**
+**NOTE: The new libs file contains a version of [AppleCore](https://github.com/asanetargoss/AppleCore) which fixes crashes in a dev environment.**

-This branch targets the 0.3.11+ version of the modpack.
-Download the 0.3.11 zip file from the link below and add its contents to libs/ (create the folder if it does not exist):
+This branch targets the 0.3.12+ version of the modpack.
+Download the 0.3.12 zip file from the link below and add its contents to libs/ (create the folder if it does not exist):

 http://www.mediafire.com/folder/grwn2vsjr2lce/Hardcore_Alchemy_Libs

-The SHA-256 checksum of the 0.3.11 zip is: 5b9f140d324185861d08ba94947d77dfaa86cda6eca82d7310475a1b29b1a870
+The SHA-256 checksum of the 0.3.12 zip is: a7dcf987ecf4eed69e05be29efe6fed9ccb98e9f18593500ee1bdb228d7c7696

 Please note: the following mods included in the HcA_libs zip file above are custom forks:
 * Nutrition: https://github.com/asanetargoss/Nutrition